Transkribus/PdfUtils/README.md

 # PdfUtils
 A library for building PDF documents from images and text.
 Includes a standalone converter for Alto files.
-It is based the itext library.
+It is based on the itext library.

 [![Build Status](http://dbis-halvar.uibk.ac.at:8080/jenkins/job/PdfUtils/badge/icon)](http://dbis-halvar.uibk.ac.at:8080/jenkins/job/PdfUtils/)